actualbudget/actual/README.md

 console.log('Every repo must come with a mascot.');
 ```

+## Contributing

 ### Issues

-If you know of a part of Actual that isn't documented and you would like to know more about that part of the software, open an [Issue](https://github.com/actualbudget/docs/issues) and one of the documentation team will get to it, or have a go at writing it yourself, we could really use all the help we can get.
+If you know of a part of Actual that isn't documented and you would like to know more about that part of the software, open an [Issue](https://github.com/actualbudget/docs/issues) and one of the documentation team will get to it.
+Or have a go at writing it yourself; we could really use all the help we can get.

 ### Pull Requests

-When submitting a pull request, please make sure that your contributions are complete, I am checking this repo regularly so if I see a open PR the likelihood of me pulling it and merging it are high.
+When submitting a pull request, please make sure that your contributions are complete.
+I am checking this repo regularly, so if I see an open PR, the likelihood of me pulling it and merging it is high.

-Documentation submitted will be proof read and amended before merging, please don't take this personally if any of your documentation gets amended, we just want to make sure all documents are ready to go before merging them into main.
+Documentation submitted will be proofread and amended before merging.
+Please don't take this personally if any of your documentation gets amended; we just want to make sure all documents are ready to go before merging them into master.

-### Installing the docs
+### Installing the Docs

-Firstly, pull this repo into a local area on your machine, navigate to that directory and run the following command.
+Firstly, pull this repo into a local area on your machine, navigate to that directory, and run the following command:

 ```
 $ yarn